Laser Burns: What to do when you have been burned by an aesthetic laser or IPL.

-I don’t find machine malfunction to be a common reason that laser burns occur, however it does happen.
+I don’t find machine malfunction to be the most common reason that laser burns occur, however it does happen.
 In my opinion some of the most severe burns are a result of a problem with the equipment.
-I believe that this can be hard to prove, because the laser manufactures are not likely to admit any fault.
+I believe that this can be hard to prove.

-I can not stress enough the importance of going to a qualified, experianced laser technician with a good repution.
+I can not stress enough the importance of going to a qualified, experienced laser technician with a good reputation.